 Washington DC is one of the most dynamic and exciting cities in the United States.
 This is a guide to the best things to do in Washington DC (for first-timers).

-The city of Washington DC was purposefully built to be the nation’s capital and is based around the fundamental institutions that built America as a whole.
+The city of Washington DC was purposefully built to be the nation’s capital and is based on the fundamental institutions that built America as a whole.

 This guide will take you through some of the best attractions in Washington DC.
 After visiting the places on this list, you will be sure to fall in love with the place!

 If you feel something is missing from the list, please leave a comment below!
 Be sure to check out our guide to the best day trips from Washington DC if you have more than a few days in the city!
 Thanks!

 - Best Things to Do in Washington DC